Wednesday, October 22, 2008

 AOL/Time Warner Takes Over Unclaimed Domains

 Cable broadband users are saying goodbye to "Page cannot be found" and hello to ads.
-AOL's subsidiary ISP, Road Runner Time Warner has taken all the unused names on the internet.
+AOL's subsidiary ISP, Road Runner Time Warner has taken all the unused names on the internet captured all the non-claimed domains on the internet.

 Normally when a users enters an invalid domain name they will receive a 4o4 page not found error, however by applying a method called wildcard DNS, users will instead be shown a landing page containing mostly ads.